anaconda/anaconda-project/README.md

 # Anaconda Projects

+With Anaconda Project you can automate project setup such as installing packages, starting a database server, downloading data files, and so on.
+Whenever you (or someone else, or a hosting provider), wants to run your project's scripts or apps, they can do so with one command that performs and verifies the needed setup.

+The goal is that if your project works on your machine, it will also work on others' machines (or on your future machine after you reboot a few times and forget how your project works).

-This project contains command line tools and a library for manipulating projects.
+This repository contains command line tools and a library for manipulating projects.
 A project in this sense is a directory full of Python scripts, notebooks, Bokeh applications, or other runnable items.

-Anaconda Project knows how to resolve requirements - including runtime requirements such as services and configuration - before running the project's code.
+Traditional build scripts automate "building" the project (going from source code to something runnable), while Anaconda Project automates "running" the project (taking build artifacts and doing anything necessary to execute them).

 See ``projects.rst`` in this directory for more detail.

 # Contributing

-`python setup.py test` is configured to run all the checks that have to pass before you commit or push.
+ * `python setup.py test` is configured to run all the checks that have to pass before you commit or push.
 It also reformats the code with yapf if necessary.
+Continuous integration runs this command so you should run it and make it pass before you push to the repo.
+ * To only run the formatter and linter, use `python setup.py test --format-only`.
+ * To only run the tests, use `python -m pytest anaconda_project`
+ * To only run a single file of tests use `python -m pytest anaconda_project/test/test_foo.py`
+ * To only run a single test function `python -m pytest anaconda_project/test/test_foo.py::test_something`

 # Architecture